klebgenomics/KpSC_surface_antigen_loci/README.md

 | O13 | OL13 | O13 | OL13 |
 | O14 | OL14 | OL102 | OL102 |
 | O15 | OL15 | OL104 | OL104 |

+## Curators
+These databases were originally developed by [Kelly Wyres](https://wyreslab.com/research-journey-kelly-wyres/), [Kathryn Holt](https://holtlab.net/) and [Ryan Wick](https://www.doherty.edu.au/staff-member/ryan-wick/), and are now maintained by Kelly Wyres, Tom Stanton and [Naoise McGarry](https://research.monash.edu/en/persons/naoise-mcgarry/) (Monash University, Australia).

+## Contribute
+If you think you've found a novel K or O locus please [get in touch](mailto:kaptive.typing@gmail.com) so we can add it to the database (with attribution)!

+## License
+The databases are distributed under GNU 4.0 public license.